architect/arc.codes/src/shared/en/aws/quickstart.md

 export AWS_REGION=us-west-1
 ```

-Or for Windows, add this to your powershell $profile:
+Or for Windows, add this to your powershell `$profile`:

 ```powershell
 $env:AWS_PROFILE='work'